Samuel Little most prolific serial killer in US history, FBI says

 Little’s death toll surpasses that of Ted Bundy, who confessed to 30 homicides from about 1974 to 1978, and that of John Wayne Gacy, who killed at least 33 boys and young men in the 1970s.
 The FBI’s Violent Criminal Apprehension Program (ViCAP) began linking cases to Little about five years ago, the news release said.
 A Texas Ranger first began about 18 months ago to interview Little from behind bars, prompting him to give scathing on-camera confessions describing how he preyed mostly on women who were prostitutes or lived on the fringes of society.

-Little has been behind bars since 2012 and is serving several life sentences in a California prison.
+Little was arrested at a homeless shelter in Louisville, Ky., in 2012 and extradited to California on drug charges, according to The Courier-Journal.
+DNA samples taken in custody linked him to three unsolved homicide cases dating back to the 1980s.
+In 2014, he was sentenced to three life sentences without parole.

 The FBI provided 30 colored portraits, mostly of black women, who Little drew from memory, recalling how he killed each of them.
 In one of the several on-camera interviews released by the agency, Little spoke about how he strangled one woman to death in 1993 and rolled her body down a slope on a desolate road.

 In another video, he described a victim in New Orleans.
 "She was pretty.
 Light colored, honey brown skin," he said with a small smile.
 "She was tall for a woman.
 Beautiful shape.
 And, uh, friendly.”